kubernetes/community/contributors/design-proposals/envvar-configmap.md

 Environment variables are currently defined by services or the `Env` object in a container, where the `Env` takes precedence.
 The introduction of ConfigMaps adds a third possibility.
 To prevent any change in behavior, the `Env` object will still override any environment variable introduced by a ConfigMap.
 A ConfigMap is allowed to override variables defined by services.
+ConfigMaps are processed in order of their declaration.
+Duplicate keys that occur within a ConfigMap or across ConfigMaps will have the last value retained.
 Variable references defined by an `EnvVar` struct can be resolved by values defined in other `EnvVar`s or those introduced by ConfigMaps and services.